sathwikhj/GoogleDrive-BackUp/README.md

 ## Google Drive Backup Script

-This Python script allows you to back up files to Google Drive using the Google Drive API.
+This Python script allows you to back up files to Google Drive using the Google Drive API.<br>
+This repository allows you to **containerise** the code and uses **Kubernetes** to backup in intervals of time.

 ### Prerequisites